MikeSpa/ufc/README.md

 ## Data Pre-processing

 We clean the data, convert US unit to metric, remove fighter with no weight and one outlier.

+## Visualisation

+We use matplotlib to visualize our data